SRISHTI1802/Yoga-project/README.md

-# Yoga-project
-This is repository  for yoga project
+This repository is of flask project where i learnt to use css html and flask